MicrosoftDocs/visualstudio-docs/docs/msbuild/msbuild-server.md

 To disable the feature for all builds on a machine, you can set the system environment variable `DOTNET_CLI_USE_MSBUILD_SERVER` to `0` or `false`.
 You could also set this variable on a per-project basis in a tool like VS Code in `launch.json`.

-To disable MSBuild Server for a particular invocation of a command-lind build, you can use the option `/nr:false` (or `/node-reuse:false`).
+To disable MSBuild Server for a particular invocation of a command-line build, you can use the option `/nr:false` (or `/node-reuse:false`).

 To disable the feature entirely, you can opt out of the change wave that enabled it; `SET MSBuildDisableFeaturesFromVersion="17.4"`.
 This disabled other features in the same change wave.
 For more information about change waves, see [MSBuild change waves](change-waves.md).

 ## Determine the current status of the build server

 You can view process status on the machine and look for MSBuild server processes.
-MSBuild server processes are launched with `dotnet.exe` and show a path to MSBuild.dll and the command option `/nodemode:{n}`, where `{n}` is the number of nodes available.
+MSBuild server processes are launched with `dotnet.exe` and show a path to MSBuild.dll and the command option `/nodemode:8`, where `8` indicates MSBuild Server ( `/nodemode:1` indicates the normal MSBuild executable).

 ## See also